React Native vs Ionic: Which Framework is best and Why?

 ListView Scrolling comparison between React Native and Ionic

-As mentioned before, Ionic apps are basically website embedded in a Mobile wrapper which we call a WebView.
+As mentioned before, Ionic apps are basically applications embedded in a Mobile wrapper known as WebView.
 Hence, there’s a significant performance difference between Ionic which renders via a WebView and React Native that compiles natively.

 Considering that Ionic follows the traditional WebView based hybrid development approach, the developer convenience is somewhat similar to what one would experience in Web development.

 Winner: Ionic.
 Developing apps using Ionic frameworks is fairly convenient and feasible.

 3rd party libraries

 In case of Ionic, developers are fortunate for their convenience to search for any type of plugin from the bunch of libraries such as Apache/Cordova plugins, Ionic plugins from the marketplace, and Angular modules.
 With mind-boggling support from its community, React Native is also rich in its availability of 3rd party libraries or plugins.

 Winner: Ionc.
 Building customized modules is easy with Ionic with the possibility to be integrated easily with multiple 3rd party libraries.

 With React native, any 3rd party library that you might use could get outdated or become incompatible with your updated codebase.
 Hence, maintainability remains a big issue.